CraftAcademyLabs/ca_course/week7/cooper_client_react/05_getting_data.md

 First, we have a constructor where we set a state called `performanceData` to `null`.
 We are going to use this state to store the collection of performance data entries that we will get from the backend.

 We have the function `getPerformanceData`.
-This whats going to run everytime someone presses the button to show previous entries or when someone has saved a new result.
-The way we make it run everytime the component is rendered is with `componentDidMount`.
+This is what's going to run every time someone presses the button to show previous entries or when someone has saved a new result.
+The way we make it run every time the component is rendered is with `componentDidMount`.
 The response that we get from the backend will be stored in `perfromanceData` state.
 This will also call on a function we will add later to the `App` component called `indexUpdated`.

 Then we have the render method.
-First we set a variable called dataIndex that we are going to use for displaying all saved performance data entries.
-After that we have a if statement where we check the props if the `updateIndex` state is true, if thats the case the app will run `getPerformanceData` again to get the latest saved entries.
+First, we set a variable called dataIndex that we are going to use for displaying all saved performance data entries.
+After that, we have an if statement where we check the props if the `updateIndex` state is true, if that's the case the app will run `getPerformanceData` again to get the latest saved entries.

 The next if block checks if the `performanceData` is empty or not.
-If its not empty, then its going to loop through all entries of perfromance data that is stored in the `perfromanceData` state and place it in the `dataIndex` variable.
+If it's not empty, then its going to loop through all entries of performance data that is stored in the `perfromanceData` state and place it in the `dataIndex` variable.

 If you run the test now, you will get the same error message as before.
-Thats not that weird because we have not even rendered the new component we have just created in the `App` component.
+That's not that weird because we have not even rendered the new component we have just created in the `App` component.
 First off, make sure to import the `DisplayPerformanceData` component to the `App` component.

 Add this inside the if statement for the user to be authenticated: